 Fast forward to January 2019, when I returned to my high-altitude home in Fort Collins, CO, a staggering 5,000+ feet above sea level.
 That's when peculiar things began to happen.
 Mysterious water droplets 💧 appeared as I spoke, and my chest hosted eerie sensations that I couldn't quite explain.
 My heart was racing, and my blood oxygen levels plummeted.

 In March, like a brave knight facing the dragon, I confronted my fears and went to see the doctor (a classic move for us men).
 The wise healer discovered I had a heart murmur .
 "No way!"
 I exclaimed.
 But she insisted, "Yes, you do!"
-And so, she sent me on a quest for an echocardiogram of my heart.
+So, she sent me on a quest for a transesophageal echocardiogram (TEE) of my heart.

 The results were alarming – my heart was on the brink of failure!
 I had severe aortic regurgitation, a condition where my aortic valve refused to close, allowing blood to be pumped chaotically around my body.
 My left ventricular chamber was also alarmingly enlarged.
 As the maestro of my body's water levels, my heart had caused pulmonary edema.
 Water swelled inside me, filling up my lungs.
 I was drowning in my own fluid, which accounted for the 48 lbs of added water weight and the droplets escaping from my mouth.
 The eerie chest sensations?
 Heart palpitations.